JacobCampau/PhishingEmailAnalyzer/README.md

 The goal of this project is to learn how to train a custom small LLM and understand different ways models can generate outputs.
 The project itself will be used as my CS 491 LLM class final.

 <h2>Project Results</h2>

+The end system architecture looks as the following
+ADD THE ALT TEXT THEN IMAGE LINK

+The original plan was to train a mini transformer model using the kaggle dataset I found.
+However, this plan changed shortly after starting this project.
+Due to the short timeframe I determined this may take too long.
+So I pivoted to develop a chat gpt explination model.

+<br>The new model reads in the email and pass it through all the different models.
+After getting the outputs, it determines if any disagreed based on their level of confidence or their prediction labels.
+Depending on if there is a disagreement or not, either an agreement prompt or disagreement prompt will be made.
+This prompt is then passed through a majority vote function.
+This function passes the prompt to a gpt 4 mini model and gets a value of whether the email is a scam based on the model outputs 3 plus times.
+The average value is then taken and is passed back to the main function as the scam score where 1 is scam and 0 is no scam.</br>

+<br>The final result of this system was not as expected.
+The system did not perform more accurately than the individual models.
+However, it did produce 1% less false "not a scam" results than the individual models.
+Overall, the final results from each model versus the system is as follows.</br>

+    === System ===
+    - Accuracy: 73%
+    - False Negative: 20%
+    - False Positive:

+    === Model by Aamoshdahal ===
+    - Accuracy: 79%
+    - False Negative: 21%
+    - False Positive:

+    === Model by Ealvardob ===
+    - Accuracy: 76%
+    - False Negative: 21%
+    - False Positive:

+    === Model by CrabInHoney ===
+    - Accuracy: 50%
+    - False Negative: 31%
+    - False Positive:

+    === Model by Cybersectony ===
+    - Accuracy: 75%
+    - False Negative: 21%
+    - False Positive:

+    === Disagreement Results ===
+    - Percent of Time Disagreements Arrise: 59%